mcoirad/mcoirad.github.io/_posts/2024-11-15-multplayer-visual-novel-update.markdown

 ```

 #### Character Management
 We enter the 'boss' character using `enter()`, setting him to `interactive` (meaning the character will also have an interaction hotspot in exploration mode), as well as interaction options 'look' and 'talk'.
 We also use `setPosition()` to place him in the middle of the scene.
 The engine will automatically search for this character's art files in the Resources folder.
+The framework will also automatically search for a speaking animation and play it while the dialogue for a character is in progress.

 Similar to Renpy sytax, we start off dialog lines with a character's name, and then dialog in doublequotes.
 Thing like dialog stops `{a}` and HTML styling like italics and bold text are all supported.